SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 - `Symbol` introduced in `ES6`
 - `BigInt` introduced in `ES9`

 **Primitive values are immutable.
 No operation can ever mutate the value of a primitive value but always returns a new value.**

 ### Complex/Compound/Composite data types

 All data types that are not one of the traditional or modern JS primitive data types are referred to as `complex`; `compound` or `composite` data types.
+These can be made up of other objects and values.

-Examples of complex data types are the built-in `Array` and `Object`.
+Examples of complex data types are the built-in `Array` and `Simple Object`; `Date` and `Function` .